Ghassan Massoud: Career

-Massoud is known in Syria for his appearance in many Syrian-made films, and writing and directing the theatre play Diplomasiyyoun, and was part of the Syrian Ministry of Culture’s National Theater’s 2002 season.
-He has appeared in the Syrian television miniseries The Chant of Rain, and in Haytham Hakky's well known work Memories of the Forthcoming Age, and on the Syrian stage was an actor in August Strindberg's Miss Julie.
+Massoud is known in Syria for his appearance in many Syrian-made films, and for writing and directing the theatre play Diplomasiyyoun, and was part of the Syrian Ministry of Culture's National Theater's 2002 season.
+He has appeared in the Syrian television miniseries The Chant of Rain, and in Haytham Hakky's well-known work Memories of the Forthcoming Age, and on the Syrian stage was an actor in August Strindberg's Miss Julie.
 Most recently, he starred as the companion of Muhammad, Abu Bakr in MBC's series Omar.

 Internationally, he is known for playing the role of Ayyubid sultan Saladin in Ridley Scott's 2005 film Kingdom of Heaven.
 He also played the "Sheikh" in the 2006 Turkish film Kurtlar Vadisi: Irak (Valley of the Wolves: Iraq), Ammand the Corsair in Pirates of the Caribbean: At World's End. and Ramesses II's Grand Vizier, Paser in Ridley Scott's 2014 Bible epic, Exodus.
 Massoud turned down a role in the 2005 film Syriana, claiming he feared the movie would be anti-Arab.
 When refusing the position, Massoud also highlighted worries about the political climate of his nation and the surrounding area.
 After watching the finished picture, he stated he later regretted his choice.

 Personal life

-Massoud was born in Damascus, originally from Fajlit, Duraykish District, Tartus Governorate.
+Massoud was born in Fajlit, Duraykish District, Tartus Governorate, in Syria.

 He is married and has a son and a daughter.
-Massoud teaches Drama at both the Damascus Music and Drama School and Higher Institute for Dramatic Arts.
+Massoud teaches drama at both the Damascus Music and Drama School and the Higher Institute for Dramatic Arts.